Art Doering

 Arthur L. Doering, Jr. (November 4, 1915 – November 5, 1988) was a golfer who played in PGA Tour events from the 1930s through the 1960s.

+Early life and amateur career

-Doering was a member of the golf team and the Class of 1940 at Stanford University in Palo Alto, California.
+In 1915, Doering was born.
+He attended Stanford University.
+Doering was a member of the golf team for the Class of 1940.
 He is a member of the Stanford Athletic Hall of Fame.

+Professional career

-Doering turned professional in 1945.
+In 1945, Doering turned professional.
 His best career finish in a stroke play major championship was a T-41 at the 1938 U.S. Open while he was a student a Stanford and still an amateur.
-He lost in the round of 32 (T-17) at the 1954 PGA Championship.
+He lost in the round of 32 at the 1954 PGA Championship.

 Doering earned his only PGA Tour victory at the 1951 Greater Greensboro Open.

 In the early 1960s, Doering was president and head pro at the Yolo Fliers Club in Woodland, California.
 During his tenure, he oversaw the building of a new clubhouse.